RajeshSrivatsav17/AES_RTL/README.md

 4. Upon a read request from AES TOP to read a round key, KSA returns a 32 bit round key by fetching the key information from the KSA_MEMORY using the address which is provided by the AES Control path.

 ## Future Work Performed with the RTL Design
 The AES RTL design was taken and back-end design flow was performed on the design.
-The back-end design was performed under Semiconductor Laboratory's 180nm technology (https://scl.gov.in/).
+The back-end design was performed under Semiconductor Laboratory's 180nm technology.
 Starting from logic synthesis on creating the netlist using the technology files, physical design was continued.
 We performed Floorplanning, Placement, Power Planning and Power Routing, Clock Tree Synthesis, Routing and Timing sign-off and verified post timing sign-off using the standard delay file obtained from the timing sign-off tool.

 #### GDS IMPORT AND LAYOUT VIEW OF AES